munachi03/enterprise_ransomware_investigation_splunk_siem/documentation/incident-assessment.md

 ## Summary

 This investigation found that a Cerber ransomware infection started on we8105desk under the bob.smith account.
-The malware escalated its privileges, disabled Windows recovery features, contacted external command-and-control (C2) servers, and eventually spread to the network fileshare on we9041srv, where ransom notes were dropped across approximately 640 folders.
+The malware escalated its privileges, disabled Windows recovery features, contacted external command-and-control (C2) servers, and eventually spread to the network fileshare on we9041srv, where ransom notes were dropped across 640 folders.

 ## Initial Access